Lewis Grabban: International career

 Although born in London, Grabban is eligible to play for Jamaica in addition to England.
 In May 2014, it was reported on TV Jamaica that he was called up by German coach Winfried Schäfer to play against Serbia on 26 May 2014 in an international friendly.
 However the player was not named in the squad due to passport issues.
 Grabban was later called up to the Jamaica national football team on 27 February 2015 for friendly games against Venezuela and Cuba.

+Coaching career

+On 7 August 2024, Nottingham Forest FC announced that Grabban had returned to the club, working as a Professional Development Phase coach with the U18 team with time also spent with the B team.